nobody246/xlsxWriterScm/README.md

 Basic functionality seems good to go but I still find things to fix continuously, For reference check the /tests folder for examples as well as the documentation of libxlsxwriter https://libxlsxwriter.github.io/.

 This is released under same license as libxlsxwriter (BSD).

+# FYI

+When I updated Libxlsxwriter and rebuilt xlsxWriterScm I had to run ldconfig to get everything to run.
+You may or may not run into this issue, I'm not sure why it happened.